 Jewish children start wearing a Yamaka at the age of 3.
 At this age, they have their first haircut and also start wearing another easily recognizable religious symbol “tzitzit”.
 The ceremony is called “upsherin”.
 Upsherin also marks the beginning of formal Torah education.

 Covering the head is a widely followed Jewish tradition.
 However, like already mentioned above it is not a commandment or a religious obligation.
 One can go without a Yamaka if his immediate surroundings or situation demands it.
 For example, you might not be allowed to put on a cap at work.
 The compulsion factor also depends upon the synagogue one attends.

 The KIPPAH is a small hemispherical cap.
 It measures 5 inches in diameter.
 The yarmulke is worn at the apex of the head.
 It is fitted to the head using hair clips or bobby pins.
 Many have inbuilt combs to help hold the cap in place.
-Designs for infants are fitted with ribbon-like ties so as to secure the cap under the chin.
+Designs for infants are fitted with ribbon-like ties to secure the cap under the chin.

-Earlier, all Yamakas were black in color and were made of a velvet material with the “Star of David” symbol embroidered on it.
+Earlier, all Yamakas were black and were made of a velvet material with the “Star of David” symbol embroidered on it.
 However, today religious revolution has allowed for variations in its design, color, and material.
 Although considered a part of male religious attire, many women have started wearing a Yamaka too.
 Yamakas for women has lace adornments, beadings, crystals, lace trimmings, and other feminine decorations.
 They are made in brighter colors.
 Children’s designs are adorned with baseball emblems and cartoon characters too.
 Modern caps are crocheted, knitted or made of leather.